lvzixun/regex/README.md

 regex
 =====

-a simple regular express engine
+a simple regular express engine, Just for fun. ;)

 ## pattern
 only support 4 pattern.